awsdocs/amazon-s3-user-guide/doc_source/add-object-encryption.md

 # How do I add encryption to an S3 object?<a name="add-object-encryption"></a>

-This topic describes how to set or change the type of encryption an object is using\.
+This topic describes how to set or change the type of encryption an object using the Amazon S3 console\.

+**Note**
+If you change an object's encryption, a new object is created to replace the old one\.
+If S3 Versioning is enabled, a new version of the object is created, and the existing object becomes an older version\.
+The role that changes the property also becomes the owner of the new object or \(object version\)\.

 **To add or change encryption for an object**